m-rbt01/general-exercises/string-compression.md

 Output: Return 4, and the first 4 characters of the input array should be: ["a","b","1","2"].
 Explanation: The groups are "a" and "bbbbbbbbbbbb".
 This compresses to "ab12".
 ```
-* Unique characters are not appended their instance of 1
+* Unique characters are not appended for occurrence of 1
 * N is an integer between 1 - 2,000
 * Each character is either an uppercase or lowercase letter, digit, or symbol